J4unty/microbit-Scrolling-Game/README.md

 * New asteroid creation routine based on level.
 * Endless Loop while crashing into astroids on a high level.
 * (Sometimes the minifaction is broken, because it uses a variable twice inside the same function.
 Also don't use one char long variables, becuase it sometimes chooses them as replecement variable names.
 Maybe add a test funcation which checks the minified before a Compilation.) => cannot repreduce this currently.
 Only happens with variable with the same length as the obfuscation.
+* Fix the syntax highlighting in the unittests.
-* Add unittest for the project.
+* Add a launch.json to upload the code with a button press.

 ## License